nahiyan/cryptanalysis/benchmarks/saeed/session1/README.md

 - Kissat performed the best, but CaDiCaL was close.
 - Only Glucose and Kissat were able to invert MD4-31 within the time limit.
 - CryptoMiniSAT performed the worst.
 Maybe it'd do better with XOR encodings and multi-threading?
 - Keeping the max. instance count to 50 kept the memory usage down and reduced intensity of the harder problems from bottlenecking the easier ones.
+But is it unfair to have more running instances than the number of logical threads?